brson/the-end-of-unsafety/script.md

 Rust provides the very best performance without sacrificing safety.

-Rust accomplishes this by being designed completely around safe, zero-cost abstractions.
+It accomplishes this by being designed completely around safe, zero-cost abstractions.
 The code you write corresponds quite directly to the code the machine runs.
 Accordingly, Rust has no runtime, and - crucially - no garbage collector.
 And this makes Rust extremely